 Deep Clean

-We recommend vacuuming and steam cleaning infested areas to remove any remaining woodlice, eggs, or food sources.
-Pay special attention to cracks and crevices as woodlice can hide in these small spaces.
+Vacuum and steam clean infested areas to remove any remaining woodlice, eggs or food sources.
+Pay special attention to cracks and crevices, where woodlice like to hide.

 Repair Damp Areas

-Fix any water leaks and repair damp areas promptly to prevent future woodlice infestations.
-We recommend that you replace or repair any damaged wood and other materials affected by woodlice.
+Fix water leaks and address damp promptly to prevent future problems.
+Replace or repair any wood or other materials that have been damaged by damp and rot.

 When to Use Professional Pest Control Services for Woodlice